isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 composition/genesis categories.
 Sedimentary rock consisting of three or more components which form more than 5 percent but less than 50 precent of the material.
+- Sedimentary rock that does not fit any of the other composition/genesis categories.
+Sedimentary rock consisting of three or more components which form more than 5 percent but less than 50 precent of the material.

 - **Source:**
 Hallsworth and Knox, 1999